hikeventures/hikeventures.github.io/_posts/2014-10-28-best-headlamps.markdown

   - lamps
 layout: post
 ---
-A good lightweight led headlamp is an essential part for many outdoor activities likes hiking, running, cycling, camping, reading or hunting.
-A good lightweight led headlamp is an essential part for many outdoor activities likes hiking, running, cycling, packrafting, ski touring or climbing or any other backcountry trip.
+A good lightweight headlamp is an essential part for many outdoor activities likes hiking, running, cycling, packrafting, ski touring or climbing or any other backcountry trip.

 I have recently decided to upgraded my headlamp and compared different models.
 Here is my buying guide of the best headlamps for 2016 sorted by Lumen (total amount of visible light).
-Personally, I like the Petzl Nao most since it has plenty of features and also offers the Petzl Nao Belt Kit which allows me to carry the battery under the jacket rather than on my head which can shorten the beattery life especially when wearing in [colder regions](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/).
+Personally, I like the Petzl Nao Plus most since it has plenty of features and also offers the Petzl Nao Belt Kit which allows me to carry the battery under the jacket rather than on my head which can shorten the beattery life especially when wearing in [colder regions](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/).
 I have also used the previous model of the Nao in [Swedish Lapland](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/ "Swedish Lapland").

 <a href="http://www.amazon.com/Petzl-NAO-Headlamp-575-Lumens/" rel="nofollow"><img src="https://farm8.staticflickr.com/7457/15910915424_192439b27f_b.jpg" alt="Best headlamps of 2016 - Petzl Nao in Finland"></a>

 Konstantin wearing a Petzl Nao on the top of a fell in [Finnish Lapland](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/ "Trip in Lapland")

+However, for hikes during the summer you can also take a very simple and light headlamp rather the Petzl Nao Plus.
+However, it's easier to navigate with a stronger headlamp (e.g. in the forest) as you can see further.

-We have not tested the all the headlamps in this article but those are our favourites if we were to buy a new headlamp.
+We have not tested all the headlamps but those are our favorites if we were to buy a new headlamp.
 The links on this site contain affiliate links.
-If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).
+If you purchase through the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read on who we are).

 ---